Compiled Basic Game Guide

 Other movement rules: There are a few other movement rules mentioned in the Master Game Guide, that are assumed applicable in a Basic Game, but were never mentioned in the Basic Game Guide.
 These rules are:

-Action 3: Attack with Figure(s) on Your Army Card
+Action 3: Attack with Figure(s) shown on your Army Card

 Now it’s time for your Hero or Squad to attack any figures in your opponent’s Army that they can.